abpoll/nsi_fit/README.md

 **Refining structure inventories for improved flood-risk assessment**

 ## Abstract
 Flood-risk assessments inform consequential public decisions.
-These assessments increasingly use large-scale structure inventories that offer granular resolution but provide little quality assurance.
+These assessments increasingly use large-scale building inventories that offer granular details but come with little quality assurance.
 The U.S. Army Corps’ National Structure Inventory (NSI) is a prominent example.
 The Corps explicitly recommends that users evaluate data quality and adjust attributes as necessary.
 However, many studies skip this step.
-How accurate is the NSI and how do any errors influence risk assessments and decisions?
-Here we use a case study for the city of Philadelphia, comparing NSI-based damage estimates against estimates with high-quality local inventory data under 50 realistic Hurricane Irene flood scenarios.
-The common practice of naively adopting the NSI can systematically distort flood damage estimates with potentially drastic implications for resource allocation decisions.
+This raises the questions: How accurate is the NSI and how do any errors influence risk assessments and decisions?
+Here we use a case study for the city of Philadelphia, Pennsylvania comparing NSI-based damage estimates against estimates with high-quality, feature-rich local building data under an ensemble of flood scenarios.
+The nearly ubiquitous practice of adopting the NSI without refinements can systematically distort flood damage estimates with potentially drastic implications for resource allocation decisions.
 Using the NSI to rank census tracts by damage – a common metric for prioritizing federal disaster funding – generally misclassifies one-fifth of tracts regarding their priority status.
-Simple refinements, including structure location corrections, dramatically improve reliability, leading to correct identification of all tracts with respect to priority status in all but one flood scenario.
-Our findings demonstrate how overconfident use of granular structure inventories can compromise risk assessments and we provide actionable guidance for enhancing inventory reliability.
+Simple refinements, for example correcting building locations, can drastically reduce classification errors, leading to correct identification of all tracts with respect to priority status in all but one flood scenario.
+Our findings demonstrate how the use of unrefined nationwide building inventories can compromise risk assessments and mislead resource allocation.
+We provide actionable guidance for enhancing inventory reliability to improve risk estimation and decision analyses.

 ## Journal reference
 Will update upon acceptance to a peer-reviewed journal.